- Garden Gnomes – Symbolism and Meaning

-The garden gnomes give the garden an element of surprise.
+The gnomes give the garden an element of surprise.
 Some are hilarious and sure to put you in a good mood.

 Other gnomes make a statement about who lives in the home.
 Yet others are just plain cute.

 Garden Gnomes – Symbolism and Meaning

-Garden gnomes are thought to protect your garden and your home at night when you are asleep.
+Gnomes are spirits of the earth.
+Garden gnomes protect your garden and your home at night when you are asleep.

 The name “gnome” stems from the Greek word “genomos” which means “earth dweller”.